i2group/analyze/documentation/developer_essentials_troubleshooting.md

 To understand any other problem, you must look in the log.
 Refresh Eclipse, and examine the log file at `servers/server-name/apps/logs/war-name/IBM_i2_Analysis_Repository.log`.

-<span class="notetitle">Note:</span> Intelligence Analysis Platform error messages contain contributions from several parts of the system.
+Note: Intelligence Analysis Platform error messages contain contributions from several parts of the system.
 Usually, the first and last sections of a message are the most useful.

 -   If the top-level error contains "`SystemResourceRuntimeException`", check the message for an explanation of the problem.
 -   Check the bottom-level exception, which contains most detail about the cause of the problem.